ludwig-ai/ludwig/README.md

 ```

 **Note:** that if you are running without GPUs, you may wish to use the CPU-only version of TensorFlow,
 which takes up much less space on disk.
-To use a CPU-only TensorFlow version, uninstall `tensorflow` and
-replace it with `tensorflow-cpu` after having installed `ludwig`.
-Be sure to install a version within the
+To use a CPU-only TensorFlow version, uninstall `tensorflow` and  replace it with `tensorflow-cpu` after having installed `ludwig`.
-compatible range as shown in `requirements.txt`.
+Be sure to install a version within the compatible range as shown in `requirements.txt`.

 Basic Principles
 ----------------

-Ludwig provides two main functionalities: training models and using them to predict.
+Ludwig provides three main functionalities: training models and using them to predict and evaluate them.
-It is based on datatype abstraction, so that the same data preprocessing and postprocessing will be performed on different datasets that share data types and the same encoding and decoding models developed for one task can be reused for different tasks.
+It is based on datatype abstraction, so that the same data preprocessing and postprocessing will be performed on different datasets that share datatypes and the same encoding and decoding models developed can be re-used across several tasks.

-Training a model in Ludwig is pretty straightforward: you provide a CSV dataset and a model definition YAML file.
+Training a model in Ludwig is pretty straightforward: you provide a dataset file and a model definition YAML file.

-The model definition contains a list of input features and output features, all you have to do is specify names of the columns in the CSV that are inputs to your model alongside with their data types, and names of columns in the CSV that will be outputs, the target variables which the model will learn to predict.
+The model definition contains a list of input features and output features, all you have to do is specify names of the columns in the dataset that are inputs to your model alongside with their datatypes, and names of columns in the dataset that will be outputs, the target variables which the model will learn to predict.
 Ludwig will compose a deep learning model accordingly and train it for you.

 Currently, the available datatypes in Ludwig are: